 While most patients have an immunosuppressed state, rarely a nodule in an otherwise healthy person may be due to bacillary angiomatosis.
 Therefore, BA should be in the differential diagnosis of any nodule of unknown etiology.
 There is no diagnostic feature on gross morphology that suggests cutaneous BA hence a high index of suspicion is required.

 Bacillary angiomatosis can also be an invasive disease.
-B. henselae or B. quintan can invade and set-up infection in the heart, brain, liver, spleen, larynx, lymph nodes and gastrointestinal tract.
+B. henselae or B. quintana can invade and set-up infection in the heart, brain, liver, spleen, larynx, lymph nodes and gastrointestinal tract.
 There does not have to be a history of exposure to cats.
 When there are no associated cutaneous lesions, the diagnosis of invasive bacillary angiomatosis is likely to be delayed.
 The features associated with hepatic and splenic bacillary peliosis are nonspecific such as fever, lymphadenopathy, visceromegaly, anemia and elevated alkaline phosphatase.
 Often bacillary angiomatosis can present as fever of unknown origin (FUO).
 While most frequently hepatic and splenic peliosis lesions are asymptomatic, there are reports of spontaneous hemorrhage and hemoperitoneum at presentation.
 Patients may also report other symptoms of systemic involvement such as fever, chills, weight loss and anorexia.

 In patients who are not severely immunosuppressed, there may be inflammatory nodules involving the internal organs without angiomatosis.
 This appears to be on a spectrum of infections caused by B. henselae and intermediate between bacillary angiomatosis and cat scratch disease.